AbuMandour/WhiteMvvm/README.md

 ### Services
 in white mvvm we implement many service such as Navigation, Dialog or Device Utilities

 #### Api
 till now we use refit plugin to call api, because make Http Client call more simple and less code Refit depend on interface contain method without body and attributes over methods

 #### Dialog
-Dialog service is an assembly has responsablty of any regular popup aslo loading indicator
+Dialog service is an assembly has responsablty of any regular popup aslo loading indicator we depend on UserDialogs plugin yo implement this all dialog

-##### Methods
-- ShowAlertAsync(string message, string title, string buttonLabel): this void method use to show dialog to user with meesage, title and one button
-- ShowConfirmMessageAsync(string message, string title = "Confirm", string cancelText = "Cancel",string okText = "Ok"): this bool method that return whatever user select ok or cancel with option to change ok and cancel labels
-- ShowLoading() : to show loading indicator
-- HideLoading() : to Hide Loading indicator

 #### Navigation
-in navigation in white mvvm we go with the of most of mvvm framework and Xamarin recommendation way which depend on navigate view model instaed of pages to reach to an totally separated code the aim to make view only response for desgin and make navigation system in view model
+in navigation in white mvvm we go with the of most of mvvm framework and Xamarin recommendation way which depend on navigate view model instaed of pages to reach to an totally separated code the aim to make view only response for desgin and make navigation system in view model but here naming convention is very imported as all pages should end with view and all viewmodels should end with ViewModel and to use master details page and tabbed page we must use page container class which has options and navigate from view model

-##### Methods
-- NavigateToAsync<TViewModel>(object parameter = null): generic async method to push page in navigation stack or start app with navgation stack take one optinal paramter which will send to view mdoel type you inserted
-- NavigateModalToAsync<TViewModel>(object parameter = null): generic async method to push page as modal or start app with this page take one optinal paramter which will send to view mdoel type you inserted
-- InitializeAsync() : method to Initialize Navigation service in app class where we can write how we will begin or navigation
-- NavigateToTabbedAsync(IList<PageContainer> pageContainers, TabbedPage tabbedPage = null): async method to naviagte to tabbed page which take list of page container class and tabbed page as optional parameter
-- NavigateToMasterDetailsAsync(PageContainer master, PageContainer detail, MasterDetailPage masterDetailPage = null, bool hasNavBar = false) : async method to navigate to master detail page with master and detail page as paramter aslo if you want to keep navigation bar or not as optinal paramter also if you want to use custom master detial page
-- ChangeDetailPage(PageContainer pageContainer) : mehtod to change details page with another on take one paramter page container
-- AddPageToTabbedPage(PageContainer pageContainer) : method to add tabbed page in run time take one paramter page container

-##### Classes
-###### PageContainer
- class use as contianer in navigation to increse options when use navigation *Properties*
-- Parameter: param to pass to view model
-- ViewModel: viewmodel that wired with page
-- IsNavigationPage: if we want to make this page start as navigation page
-- PageName: name of page we will navigate, note that name will use in tabbed page

 #### Utilities
 assembly which contain all Xamarin Essentail services with interface approach and mocks for unit test

 ### Transitions
 Transition is an layer between models and api service to separate thoese layer and make change more clear and has not side effect in code

-#### Classes
-##### BaseTransitional
-this class has one method to convert from transitionl object to model object, this method is virtual which we can override and map our transitional to model

 ### Utilities